BlendingJake/JARCH-Vis/README.md

 JV has two ways to use the face groups as cutter objects.
 One way is with the boolean modifier, which supports non-convex face groups.
 However, the boolean modifier sometimes returns odd results.
-If the face group is convex, then check the "Convex?" option, which will cause JV to use a different method of cutting the face group.
+If the face group is convex, then check the `Convex?` option, which will cause JV to use a different method of cutting the face group.

 ##### Convex